 The city of Pittsburgh itself has a celebrated past and a strong future.
 As the “city of bridges” with more than 400, it is a beautiful mingling of rivers and hills.
 It also boasts wonderful museums, like the Carnegie Museum of Art, the Carnegie Museum of Natural History, the Carnegie Science Center, the Andy Warhol Museum, the National Aviary, Phipps Conservatory and Botanical Gardens, as well as many great public parks and trails.
 If you like architecture, there is plenty including the University of Pittsburgh Cathedral of learning, the second tallest university building in the world and the tallest in the western hemisphere, as well as nearby Frank Llyod Wright icons Fallingwater and Kentuck Knob.
 Of course don’t forget the sports venues and food scene that have been a staple of Pittsburgh for decades.
 There is something for everyone.

 Thank you for showing an interest in our program here at the University of Pittsburgh.
 We hope you come experience the program and the city for yourself.
 You won’t be disappointed.

 The UPMC Podiatry Residency Program participates in the Central Application Service for Podiatric Residencies (CASPR)/Centralized Residency Interview Program (CRIP).
-In 2013, our program achieved second place in the CRIP outstanding interviews.
-The program received highest praise in 2011 and first place in 2009.

 Interested applicants must apply through CASPR and submit the following information: